CoreyRusher/Evasive-Maneuvers-Game/README.md

 ## Short Description of gameplay

 Your objective is to survive.
-In the process, you must avoid projectiles from every direction and destroy hostiles.
+In the process, you must avoid projectiles from every direction.
 There are three stages to complete.
 Good luck.

 ## Win Condition

-Either survive until the timer reaches zero or destroy all hostiles.
+Survive until the timer reaches zero.

 ## Lose Condition